Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Related work

 \paragraph{Bespoke positional encodings.} Some prior studies have employed bespoke positional encodings, many of which cannot be represented under fixed precision, to overcome certain limitations of transformers.
 For example, \citet{chiang-cholak-2022-overcoming} used the encoding $n/\length$ to enable transformers to recognize parity, and \citet{barcelo2024logical} demonstrated that transformers with a specially designed positional encoding can achieve a lower bound of $\fo$ with unary numerical predicates.
 In contrast, our constructions and proofs do not rely on any form of positional encoding.

 \paragraph{Hard attention.} Two forms of hard attention have been explored in the literature. \citet{yang2024masked} showed that masked fixed-precision transformers with UHA and NoPE recognize exactly the star-free languages. \citet{barcelo2024logical} established a similar lower bound for transformers with AHA and certain positional encodings.
-Prior to our work, it was unclear, under fixed precision, whether these two hard attention mechanisms were more or less expressive than, or comparable to, the standard SA.
-Surprisingly, we find that UHA is strictly more expressive than SA, while AHA is as expressive as SA.
+Prior to our work, it was unclear, under fixed precision, whether these two hard attention mechanisms were more or less expressive than, or comparable to, the standard soft attention.
+Surprisingly, we find that UHA is strictly more expressive than soft attention, while AHA is as expressive as soft attention.\looseness=-1